 - Menopause care

 - Menopause is a time in a woman’s life when she stops having menstrual periods.
 The years leading up to this point are called perimenopause, or “around menopause”.
-Menopause marks the end of the reproductive years that began puberty.
-The average age that a woman goes through menopause is 51 years.
+Menopause marks the end of the reproductive years that began with puberty.
+The average age at which a woman goes through menopause is 51 years.
 Most women enjoy a healthy lifestyle after this change.
 However, there are some common symptoms that you often hear about.
 Your provider can help you prepare for these changes and deal with any issues that arise.

 - Pediatric and Adolescent Gynecology

-- Hysterosonogram
+- Hysterosonography

 - Dilation and Curettage (D&C)